Talking Towards Your Future...

-Since qualifying, as an Integrative Counsellor in 2013, Louise’s professional career has involved counselling clients for the Addiction Recovery Agency (ARA) through GamCare.
+Since qualifying as a Integrative Counsellor in 2013, Louise’s professional career has involved counselling clients for the Addiction Recovery Agency (ARA) through GamCare,

 She supported clients through their journey in respect of addiction to gambling, both problem and pathological via face to face and by telephone counselling, focusing on changing a gambling behaviour through exploring trigger mechanisms and reactions to gambling results, both positive and negative.

-She has also successfully supported families and others affected by problem gamblers.
+She has also successfully supported family and affected others of problem gamblers.

-Bereavement is another area Louise has extensive experience in, having volunteered for Cruse Bereavement Care since 2011, where she has supported Adults, Children and Young Persons to explore their grief.
+Bereavement is another area Louise has extensive experiense in, having volunteered for Cruse Bereavement Care since 2011, where she has supported Adults, Children and Young Persons to explore their grief.

 Just recently she has been supporting many clients who have been bereaved by the suicide of a loved one.

-Some other places that Louise has worked include Swansea Mind, The-Exchange Therapeutic Young Persons Counselling Services, based in Gorsiegnon College and has also volunteered for ChildLine.
+Some other places that Louise has worked as a volunteer include, The-Exchange Therapeutic Young Persons Counselling Services, based in Gorseinon College and has also volunteered for ChildLine.